As we reach the end of 2023 and yet another remarkable year at Cleerly, it’s a great opportunity to reflect on all we’ve accomplished and begin...

 Efforts to improve heart health education are numerous and varied, emphasizing medication adherence, symptom monitoring, self-management, and nutrition and lifestyle modification.
 Success rates for these programs are mixed, with one-off, in-person programs shown to have low adherence and limited effectiveness.
 In fact, traditional methods of patient education don’t contribute to decreases in deaths, heart attacks, invasive procedures, or hospitalizations for heart disease.
 Put another way: Those who participate in education programs fare no better than those who don’t.

-Cleerly’s personalized care pathway for heart attack prevention addresses education on two fronts.
+Cleerly’s personalized care pathway for coronary artery disease treatment addresses education on two fronts.
 Providers receive an easy-to-read data visualization that color-codes and scores stenosis based on its severity, allowing them to clearly communicate with patients about their risk of a heart attack and guide appropriate treatment.
 Patients receive personalized reports that pair the results of their CCTA scan with personalized resources to help them understand their risk factors.